Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Introduction

 Galaxy mergers play a fundamental role in the evolution of galaxies over cosmic time.
 In $\Lambda$-CDM cosmology, they are a key mechanism for hierarchical structure formation, through which small dark matter halos and their host galaxies merge together to form larger halos, larger galaxy structures and more massive galaxies \citep{kormendy04,hopkins08}.
 Mergers also drive profound modifications of galaxies' morphologies, as they are key channels for the conversion of spiral galaxies into elliptical and lenticular ones \citep{toomre72,barnes92,naab14}.
 In the low redshift Universe, they also impact the star-formation rate (SFR) of the galaxies.
 In the SDSS survey, \citet{patton13} found a SFR enhancement of a factor of $\sim2.5$ in mergers compared to isolated systems at $z \simeq 0$.
 Using HST images, a similar result was found in close pairs with projected separations of $< 5$kpc by \citet{shah22} at $z=1$, while at higher redshifts ($1 < z < 3$) the SFR enhancement decreases to a factor of $\times 1.5$.
 In contrast, \citet{pearson19b} do not find any significant enhancement of the SFR in mergers compared to isolated galaxies in a sample of 200k galaxies at $0<z<4$.

-Recently, JWST has revolutionized the study of galaxy morphology and mergers in the early Universe ($z>5$) by providing near-infrared images with unprecedented depth and resolution, revealing details in the rest-frame UV and optical (e.g., faint interacting features, double nuclei) that were not accessible with other space-based and ground-based facilities.
-This has allowed us to identify sizable samples of mergers during the reionization epoch (EoR), thus exploring the relevance of mergers and their impact on the SFR during the first Billion year of cosmic time.
+Recently, JWST has revolutionized the study of galaxy morphology and mergers in the early Universe ($z>5$) by providing near-infrared images with unprecedented depth and resolution in different extra-galactic fields (see details on the first large imaging campaigns in \Citealt{treu22}, \Citealt{casey23}, \Citealt{bezanson24}, \Citealt{finkelstein25}, \Citealt{eisenstein26}), revealing details in the rest-frame UV and optical (e.g., faint interacting features, double nuclei) that were not accessible with other space-based and ground-based facilities.
+This has allowed the astronomical community to study the morphology of early galaxies \citep[e.g. ,][]{treu23,kartaltepe23} and identify sizable samples of mergers during the reionization epoch (EoR), thus exploring the relevance of mergers and their impact on the SFR during the first Billion year of cosmic time.

 Different approaches can be used to identify mergers.
-The first, simpler approach relies on selecting galaxy pairs that are close on the sky (up to a maximum separation) and with consistent photometric redshifts (e.g., \Citealt{mundy17}, \Citealt{duncan19}).
-Using this approach on recent JWST observations, several works have found that the merger rate at $z>5$ is orders of magnitude higher than in the local Universe \citet{duan25,puskas25_mergers}.
+The first, simpler approach relies on selecting galaxy pairs that are close on the sky (up to a maximum separation distance) and with consistent photometric redshifts (e.g., \Citealt{mundy17}, \Citealt{duncan19}).
+Using this approach on JWST observations, several works have found that the merger rate at $z>5$ is orders of magnitude higher than in the local Universe \citet{duan25,puskas25_mergers}.
 According to \citet{duan25}, mergers also play an important role in the galaxy mass accretion at that epoch, contributing $\sim 50 \%$ to the mass build-up of galaxies, comparable to the mass accretion from star formation.
-However, this result is not confirmed by other studies, with \citet{puskas25_mergers} finding a much lower merger contribution of $\sim10\%$.
+However, this result is not confirmed by other studies, with \citet{puskas25_mergers} finding a lower merger contribution of $\sim10\%$.

-The impact of mergers on the SFR at the EoR is also a hotly debated issue. \citet{puskas25_SFR}, based on $\sim 2000$ galaxies in the JADES survey at redshifts $3$-$9$, find that photometric pairs with projected separations $<20$ kpc have a specific SFR (sSFR) enhancement by a factor of $1.12 \pm 0.05$ compared to isolated galaxies at the same stellar mass (M$_\ast$) and redshift.
+The impact of mergers on the SFR at the EoR is also a hotly debated issue. \citet{puskas25_SFR}, based on $\sim 2000$ galaxies in the JADES survey at redshifts $3$-$9$, find that photometric pairs with $<20$ kpc projected separations have a specific SFR (sSFR) enhancement by a factor of $1.12 \pm 0.05$ compared to isolated galaxies at the same stellar mass (M$_\ast$) and redshift.
 Although this effect is smaller at high-z compared to the local Universe, mergers still have a significant impact on the SFR at $z>3$.
 In contrast, \citet{duan26} found no statistical enhancement in sSFR for close pairs at any projected separation at $z>5$.